 to watch at home

-Rather that fight the crowds this Valentine’s Day evening, why not settle in at home?
+Rather that fight the crowds on Valentine’s Day evening, why not settle in at home?
 Whether you choose to share the evening with special someone or simply enjoy some well-deserved alone-time, a romantic movie will have you believing that love does exist.
-Here are twenty of our favorite flicks available at www.amazon.com
+We went back a bit in time to locate twenty of our favorite flicks available to rent, purchase and/or stream at www.amazon.com

 It Happened One Night (1934)

 This iconic Frank Capra-directed Best Picture winner has a title that could be referring to one of two things: 1) that time Clark Gable’s Peter and Claudette Colbert’s Ellie fell for each other, or 2) that time one film influenced every single romantic comedy that came after it.

 Gone with the Wind (1939)

 Loosen your petticoat; you’re in for nearly four hours of Technicolor melodrama.
 A Civil War epic—correction—THE Civil War epic about Southern belle Scarlett O’Hara and ladies’ man Rhett Butler, Gone with the Wind is a fixture in the romance genre you, frankly, should give a damn about.

 You can’t mention romance without referencing Humphrey Bogart’s Rick and Ingrid Bergman’s Ilsa.
 A wartime romance declaring only love can stand the test of time and bombs, Casablanca does what most romantic films dare never to do: forgoes the “typical” happy ending.
 And we’re so glad it does.

 The year is 1920-something.
 Talkies are on the horizon, and everyone’s job at silent film studio Monumental Pictures is in jeopardy.
 But the only thing we care about are the buttery vocals of Gene Kelly and Debbie Reynolds, and the smooth moves he puts on her.
 Get ready to fall in love.